Saimir Tahiri

 In 2019 he was sentenced to 5 years in prison, reduced to 3 years and 4 months due to the abbreviated trial on charges of abuse of office.
 He was suspected as involved in organized crime and of helping his cousins in international drug smuggling while serving as Minister of Interiors.
+In June 2023 his detention was changed to house arrest due to health problems.

 Early life and education

 Tahiri was born in Tirana, on October 30, 1979.
-Tahiri is in process of completing PhD studies in the area of Parliamentary Law in Albania.
 He holds a master's degree in public law from the University of Tirana, Faculty of Law, and has a bachelor's degree in law from University of Tirana, Faculty of Law.

 He has been awarded the title of lawyer since 2008.
 In 2006 to 2008, he was a part-time lecturer at the Faculty of Law and several other higher education institutions.

 Political career

 In 2009, he was elected Member of the Assembly representing the Socialist Party for Tirana Region in the 18th Legislature.
 He was also appointed vice chair of the Parliamentary Group.
 In 2011, Tahiri was elected as chairman of Tirana Socialist Party Branch.
 From 2009 to 2013 he was a member of the Committee of Legal Affairs, Public Administration and Human Rights.